usnistgov/jarvis/README.rst

 ==========

-Joint Automated Repository for Various Integrated Simulations (JARVIS) is an integrated framework for computational science using density functional theory, classical force-field/molecular dynamics and machine-learning.
+Joint Automated Repository for Various Integrated Simulations (JARVIS) is an integrated framework for computational science using density functional theory, classical force-field/molecular dynamics and machine-learning developed by Dr. Kamal Choudhary at NIST.
 The jarvis-tools package can be used for high-throughput computation, data-analysis, and training machine-learning models.
 Some of the packages used in the jarvis-tools package are shown below.
 JARVIS-official website: https://jarvis.nist.gov

 .. image:: https://github.com/knc6/jarvis/blob/master/jarvis/tools/jarvis-git.JPG
         :target: https://jarvis.nist.gov/